uga-robotics/ROS2-training/instructions/pub_sub.md

 ```
 After you've got the file downloaded, open it up in your preffered text editor, we'll go through it line by line, and explain what each section is doing.

-The top of the code includes the standard C++ headers you will be including when making any ROS2 executable.
-The top block here contains includes from the C++ standard library which ROS2 depends on.
-The bottom block has the `rclcpp/rclcpp.hpp` include which allows you to use the most common pieces of the ROS 2 system, and `std_msgs/msg/string.hpp`, which includes the built-in message type you will use to publish data.
-You can see a full list of standard ROS2 message types [here]().
+The top of the code includes some of the standard C++ headers you will need to include when making ROS2 executables.
+The top block here contains includes from the C++ standard library which are used to interact with the ROS2 Client Library in various ways.

+The bottom block has the `rclcpp/rclcpp.hpp` include which imports the C++ ROS2 Client Library, allowing you to use the most common pieces of the ROS2 system, and `std_msgs/msg/string.hpp`, which includes the built-in message type you will use to publish data.

-The last bit of this code block has a namespace delcaration, which is simply to make available all of the chronographic literals from the `chrono` standard library.
+The last bit of this code block has a namespace delcaration, which is simply to make available all of the chronographic literals from the `<chrono>` standard library.
 ROS2 uses these literals when creating timers, as we'll see later.

 These lines represent the node’s dependencies.
-Recall that dependencies have to be added to package.xml and CMakeLists.txt, which you’ll do in the next section.
+Recall that dependencies have to be added to `package.xml` and `CMakeLists.txt`, which you’ll do in the next section.

 ```c++
 #include <chrono>